 How to get started with Design Thinking

-Design thinking techniques can be used during regular business meetings and in longer design sprints (one or two weeks in duration).
-They are also useful throughout ongoing strategic initiatives.
+Design thinking techniques can be used during regular business meetings and in longer Design Sprints (one or two weeks in duration).
+The activities are also useful throughout ongoing strategic initiatives.

-When getting started with the process, identify a low-risk initiative or topic where your team can pilot the techniques the first time.
+When getting started with the process, identify a low-risk initiative or topic where your team can pilot the activities and techniques the first time.
 Try to capture the experience with photos and videos to share with internal stakeholders.
-This will help with encouraging support for future initiatives.
+This will help by encouraging support for future initiatives.